-The location marketing division and bremen.online of Bremeninvest use various marketing tools and are involved in numerous projects.
+The Marketing, Online and Tourism departments of Bremeninvest use various marketing tools and are involved in numerous projects.

-We present a selection of them to you in the following sections.
+Find a selection of our projects in the following list.

 How would you describe Bremen?
 Many green areas and close to the water, cosy and relaxed, short distances to work and to the airport?
 As one of the largest German industrial locations?
 The North Germans: unagitated, very tolerant and open?